 THE FOLLOWING ARE COMMON QUESTIONS REGARDING HOMEBIRTH - THE ANSWERS GIVEN ARE SPECIFIC TO OUR PRACTICE

-ATTEND A MEET AND GREET TO FIND OUT MORE!
+ATTEND A MEET AND GREET OR CONSULTATION TO FIND OUT MORE!

 The short answer is that we believe in physiologic birth; we do not fear birth.
 Pregnant women are treated as individuals, their pregnancies and labor as individual experiences, family involvement is welcomed, and interventions and technology are used sparingly.